matthew-erdman/Lab-1/README.md

 # Lab 1
 HTML project

-For the more advanced HTML, I made an image carousel to display dank memes.
+For the more advanced HTML, I used Bootstrap 4 to make a dank memes image carousel.